Virtual Programming for Our Creative Writing Award Winners

 Amplifying Diverse Voices in the Audiobook Community

-From the 1,680 applications, the six month program welcomed its 15 mentees.
-The cohort actors from around the world, including the U.S. and U.K., Canada and Singapore, nine of whom have already been hired to narrate audiobooks for Penguin Random House Audio before the program has concluded.
+From a pool of 1,680 applications, the six-month program welcomed 15 mentees.
+The cohort comprises actors from around the world, including the U.S. and U.K., Canada and Singapore, nine of whom were hired to narrate audiobooks for Penguin Random House Audio before the program concluded.

 Next Editors Programme